ArneBachmann/configr/README.rst

     items(_)  # returns a list of (key, value) tuples (Python 2) or a dict_items object (Python 3)

 Configr objects support dictionary and attribute style access to get or set entries, as well as the usual means to remove entries via ``del`` and ``remove()``.
-Both "loadSettings" and "saveSettings" support an additional "clientCodeLocation" parameter to allow passing a unique file system path of the caller.
+Both ``loadSettings`` and ``saveSettings`` support an additional ``clientCodeLocation`` parameter to allow passing a unique file system path from the caller.
 This allows to separate settings for multiple installation locations of the same app on a single file system, cf. API comment above.

 Both functions also return a named 2-tuple ``ReturnValue`` containing last loaded/saved file location in the first (``.path``), or an exception in the second (``.error``) position.

-You may also nest Configr objects to have different levels of defaults (e.g. per-system, per-user, per-software, per-instance, ...).
+You may also nest Configr objects to have different levels of defaults (e.g. per-system, per-user, per-software, per-instance, ...), by passing Configr objects instead of the ``defaults`` dictionary.

 Building, packaging and distribution